fkenjinakano/DTE/README.md

    <li>TE: Only tree-embeddings </li>
    </ul>

-As discussed in the paper, all optimization procedures relies on either optimizing the Average Relative Root Mean Square Error or the Micro-AUC.
+As discussed in the paper, all optimization procedures relies on either optimizing the Average Relative Root Mean Square Error or the Micro-AUC depending on the task being addressed.
 That includes the optimization of the number of components for the generating the tree-embedding features and the number of models associated to the output-features.

 <!-- GETTING STARTED -->